pavelsolis/Git-GitHub-Primer/README.md

 > Permission denied (publickey)
 ```

 If you decide to use HTTPS with GitHub, you can use a [credential helper](https://cfss.uchicago.edu/setup/git-cache-credentials/) to tell Git to remember your credentials.
 Note 1: You need Git 1.7.10 or newer to use the osxkeychain credential helper.
-Note 2: Git installed [manually](https://cfss.uchicago.edu/setup/git/) since 2019, will likely use a credential helper provided by your operating system, so you may not need to configure the credential helper as explained below.
+Note 2: Since 2019, Git installed [manually](https://cfss.uchicago.edu/setup/git/) will likely use a credential helper provided by your operating system, so you may not need to configure the credential helper as explained below.

 - Find out if the credential helper is already installed.
-In the shell, enter
+In the terminal, enter
 ```bash
 $ git credential-osxkeychain
 ```